What is your investment focus and why?

 What unique contributions would you make to a company as a VC?

 I make great coffee!
-I am the barista at Trinity and a master of the Chemex but I can prepare coffee in many ways from French press to AeroPress to Technivorm.
-I don’t do espresso yet but hope to master the art soon.
+I am the barista at Trinity and a master of the Chemex but I can prepare coffee in many ways from French press to AeroPress to Technivorm to espresso (although I’m still perfecting my foam art).